-One of the worst things an employee can experience is burnout during the course of their job.
-If this issue isn’t corrected, it could lead to employees parting ways completely with their current employer.
-However, this doesn’t always have to be the case.
+One of the worst things about employee burnout is that it can take an otherwise positive and vital job role and turn it into a traumatic experience.
+If this issue isn’t corrected, it could lead to good employees parting ways completely with their current employers.
+This, however, doesn’t always have to be the case.

 Thankfully, these situations are normally driven by short-term issues that can be solved with long-term solutions.
 They just need to be approached in the proper manner, in a way that the employee can understand and engage with.